SimonTsirikov/MinimalPathCovering/README.md

 ## Requirements
 Install llvm package and add it to LDFLAGS.

 Run with `make`.

-Remove garbage files with `make` clean.
+Remove garbage files with `make clean`.